1ksn1ks/PlanNet/README.md

-for DORA:

-I’m developing a fully decentralized, open-source social media platform with limitless potential, built on the Hedera network.
+Developing a fully decentralized, open-source social media platform with limitless potential, built on the Hedera network.
 The app features a 3D globe interface, allowing users to interact with and write data to the Hedera network, with logic to read and display that data seamlessly.

 Key Features: